Skip to content

 forward_ref(render_fn) creates a component that receives a ref prop and forwards it to a child element.

-The wrapped function receives (props, ref) instead of (props,).
+The wrapped function receives (props, ref) instead of (props,), and ref is stripped from props (matching React's forwardRef semantics).

 from wybthon import forward_ref, h